 Gediflora85MM1800Belgian MumsSavonaRed150 $0.514

-In 2025, the plan is to plant 1,000 mums.
-We are staying with the Arluno family with the exception of the yellow.
+In 2025 we scaled up to 1,000 mums.
+We are stayed with the Arluno family with the exception of the yellow.
 We seem to struggle with that yellow mum.
 The crowns aren’t as big as the other plants and they seem more sickly.
-This year we are going to try Padre yellow.
+We went with Padre yellow.
 The bloom time is the same as Arluno and all from the same Breeder (Gediflora).
-We are increasing the variety by one and going with two hundred mums of each color.
+We are increased the variety by one and went with two hundred mums of each color.
 We are staying away from white mums as that seems to be the go-to color in the big box stores.

 BreederHummert Cat. #CategoryVarietyColorQuantityPrice